dclong/blog/en/content/2014-07-28-use-wget-behind-proxy.markdown

     You have to use the `--no-check-certificate` option if you encounter "certificate verification" errors.
     Another way to do this is to set environment variables `http_proxy`, `https_proxy` and `ftp_proxy` etc.

-## Question

-A HTTP proxy can be used as HTTPS/FTP proxy for wget, but can a socks proxy be used as HTTP/HTTPS/FTP proxy for wget?